sniggle/joomla-module-social-privacy-buttons/README.md

 ### How can we still see the number of shares / likes / pins?
 This is achieved via your Joomla! installation.
 The server calls the APIs of the different social networks to retrieve details about the current URL. (e.g. 12 people pinned this URL)

+### Will this module increase the loading time of my website?
+Normally it can slow down a website to load data from different sources before delivering a website.
+Social Privacy Buttons keeps your website speed by calling the social networks via an extra ajax request to your server.
+Therefore the site is already rendered while Joomla is retrieving the likes / shares and pins in the social networks.
+When the data is available the count fields will be updated automatically.

 ### Which social networks and channels are supported by "Social Privacy Buttons for Joomla?"
 So far the following sharing methods are supported
 * Facebook